ssmubc/SleepTrackerApp/README.md

 daily sleep patterns.

-# How to run the program
+# How to run the program:

 - You can generate the first required event related to adding Xs to a Y by clicking on the button labelled "Add your sleep entry".
 This button is on the menu page titled "Weekly SleepTracker for Students" You will be asked to